parallel-markets/parallel-js/packages/react/README.md

 root.render(<App />)
 ```

-Then, anywhere inside your application you can call the hook `useParallel` to get access to a number of useful properties:
+Then, anywhere inside your application you can call the hook `useParallel` to get access to a number of useful properties and functions:

 - `parallel`: This provides access to the [full JS SDK](https://developer.parallelmarkets.com/docs/javascript/sdk)
 - `loginStatus`: The current login status of the user.
 This is the result of a call to [`getLoginStatus()`](https://developer.parallelmarkets.com/docs/javascript/sdk), which may be null initially until a call to the API finishes.